 In California, the statute of limitations for premises liability cases is two years.
 This means that you must file the lawsuit two years after suffering an injury in a Walmart store, or else your case will be immediately dismissed by the judge.

 If you have suffered injuries, then the countdown to the two-year deadline begins the day of the accident itself.
-However, if a loved one dies from an injury they received in a Walmart store, then the countdown for a wrongful death lawsuit starts the day of the death, if it is different from the day of an injury.
-For instance, if your family member slips and hits their head in a Walmart store, and they die three days after the initial injury, then you have two years and three days from the day of the injury to file a lawsuit.
+However, if a loved one dies from an injury they received in a Walmart store, then the countdown for a wrongful death lawsuit starts the day of the death, if it is different from the day of the injury.

-Also, although the statute of limitations for personal injury cases is two years, the statute for property damage is three.
-So even if you are too late to file a case for your medical bills, you might still be able to recover damages for any property that was damaged or destroyed in the accident, so long as you file it within three years of the incident itself.
+Also, although the statute of limitations for property damage is three years.
+So even if you are too late to file a case for your medical bills, you might still be able to recover damages for any property that was damaged or destroyed in the accident, so long if you file within three years of the incident.

-Statutes of limitations are annoying, but they exist for a good reason, which is that evidence deteriorates over time.
+Statutes of limitations exist because evidence deteriorates over time.
 This includes both physical evidence, such as injuries and property damage, as well as people’s memory of the accident.
-The more time goes by, the harder it is for a court to really figure out what happened.
-This is why, regardless of the statute of limitations, it is still important to file a case as soon as possible.
 Your attorney will most likely want to get started on the evidence while it is still fresh.

 Injuries that workers suffer on the job typically go through the workers’ compensation claims process, rather than through the personal injury legal system.
 There are only a few circumstances by which an injury on the job can lead to a lawsuit, such as if your employer acted with extreme negligence.
-For a few workers of Walmart, this may be true, but by and large, you should file a personal injury claim rather than a lawsuit if you are injured in Walmart.
+In rare cases, this may be true, but by and large, you should file a personal injury claim rather than a lawsuit if you are injured in Walmart.

 One important difference between premises liability law and workers’ compensation law is that workers’ comp is awarded regardless of fault.
 This means that, unlike with customers who slip and fall in Walmart stores, you do not have to prove that Walmart was negligent to receive damages.

-However, this does not mean that everything will be clear sailing once you file a workers’ compensation claim.
-For one thing, Walmart self-insures for workers’ compensation insurance, just as it does for its general liability insurance.
-And as with liability insurance, this gives it a direct incentive to pay as little as possible to its injured workers.
+However, Walmart self-insures for workers’ compensation, just as it does for its general liability insurance, and this gives it a direct incentive to pay as little as possible to its injured workers.

-Product liability lawsuits, however, are different from the above mentioned types of cases, in that it is relatively common to sue multiple defendants at once.
-If Walmart sold you a defective product, then it was likely not solely responsible for that defective product, but instead shared the responsibility with multiple other parties along the chain of manufacture and distribution.
+Product liability lawsuits are different from premises liability or workers’ compensation cases, in that it is relatively common to sue multiple defendants at once.
+If Walmart sold you a defective product, it is likely they are not solely responsible for that defective product, but instead shared responsibility with multiple parties along the chain of manufacture and distribution.

 To that end, lawyers in product liability lawsuits try to cast as broad a net as possible, and include as many parties as defendants as they can think of.
 If your defective product was bought at Walmart, then Walmart will likely be a part of the lawsuit, but they may not be the only, or even the most important, part.

-*If you have suffered an injury in a Walmart store in California, call Torklaw today to schedule a FREE consultation about your case.
+The attorneys at Torklaw believe that you deserve justice, and advocate for clients who have suffered devastating personal injuries.
+If you have been injured in a Walmart, call Torklaw today to schedule a FREE consultation about your case.